 - Print from alumni computers (*not available at all locations)

 - Scan or photocopy in any library.
 You can add print/copier credits online, or by purchasing a pre-loaded card with printing and photocopying credits from Shop USask Health Sciences, Shop USask Bookstore, and the Shop USask vending machine on the first floor of the Murray Library near the IT Support Desk.

 - Ask for research help at service desks, by phone, email or online with our Ask Us chat

 - Access University Archives and Special Collections

-- Saskatchewan-licensed health care practitioners may be eligible to access the Saskatchewan Health Information Resources Partnership (SHIRP) online library.
+- Saskatchewan-licensed health care practitioners (including veterinarians and veterinary technicians) are eligible to access the Saskatchewan Health Information Resources Partnership (SHIRP) online library.
 See the SHIRP website to register for an account.